Operator docsJungle GridSectionPortal

 • Login and signup are guest-only browser entry points; signed-in users are sent straight to /portal.

-• The dashboard, jobs, submit flow, and billing views adjust to the active account role.
+• The dashboard, jobs, templates, submit flow, and billing views adjust to the active account role.

 • The submit wizard now estimates likely cost before the user confirms the job.